 Associate Degree in Histology

-Upon successful completion of all program requirements, graduates will be able to:
+Upon successful completion of all Histology program requirements, graduates will be able to:

-- Take the national examination given by the American Society of Clinical Pathology (ASCP) which leads to certification as a Histotechnician (HT).
+- Recognize and act upon individual needs for continuing education, as a function of growth and maintenance of professional competence in preparation to take the national examination given by the American Society for Clinical Pathology (ASCP), leading to certification as a Histotechnician (HT).